 I graduated from Fredonia State University with a B.S. in Geology.
 I pitched for the NCAA baseball team at Fredonia as baseball has always been a great part of my life (big Yankees fan).
 It was convenient Fredonia had great Steelhead and Smallmouth Bass fishing within walking distance from campus.

 After graduating, I worked as a geologist and well driller in the environmental industry for seven years.
 My passion for fly fishing, the outdoors, and woodworking won over as my Wife and I decided a career change was in order.
-In addition to guiding, I am the president of Edgewood Outdoors, a woodworking company handcrafting products for the outdoors and home in our small shop here, in Central New York.
-Edgewood Outdoors is due to launch in the summer of 2020.
+In addition to guiding, I am the president of Edgewood Outdoors, a woodworking company handcrafting products for the outdoors and home in our small shop in Central New York.
+Edgewood Outdoors is due to launch in the winter of 2021.

 When I'm not guiding or in the wood shop, I'm fishing.
 I travel to Cape Cod to chase Stripers and Bluefish regularly.
 Oneida Lake is a rich warm-water fishery in the summer and there is no shortage of options to chase with a fly rod (bass, walleye, pickerel, carp, drum, and pan-fish).
 If I'm not on the stream, on a lake, or chasing Stripers, I'm duck/goose hunting, or hiking in mountains with my Wife.
 Being in the outdoors is my lifestyle.